 I never grow tired of writing about South Eastern Ontario’s vast historical significance.
-Every destination from The Bay of Quinte to Cornwall, and beyond is built upon a fascinating series of stories, each chapter contributing to the overall story of Canada itself.
+Every destination from Bay of Quinte to Cornwall, and beyond is built upon a fascinating series of stories, each chapter contributing to the overall story of Canada itself.
 The chapter that we will be exploring in this article is a personal favourite of mine: Transportation.

 The story of Canada’s transportation history has deep roots throughout South Eastern Ontario.
-From the oxcart to the automobile, the stagecoach to the train, and the sailboat to the supertanker – Canada’s industrial revolution was a truly inspiring story which took place during a tumultuous era in our nation’s early years.
+From the oxcart to the automobile, the stagecoach to the train, and the sailboat to the supertanker – Canada’s industrial revolution was a truly inspiring story that took place during a tumultuous era in our nation’s early years.

 Collected here, for your reading pleasure is a selection of intriguing destinations and attractions where visitors can explore and experience this fascinating chapter of Canadian History, right here in South Eastern Ontario!